Disabilities Services in the Libraries

 Disability parking is available on campus.
 For detailed information, please contact Parking and Transportation Services (PTS).

-There are three photocopy machines on Norlin's second floor: one in Research & Instruction; one at the second floor landing, east side; one in Science, west side.
+There are three photocopy machines on Norlin's second floor: one in the Research area; one at the second floor landing, east side; one in Science, west side.
+Another is located in the third floor PC Lab.

 Wheelchair accessible restrooms are located on the second and third floors of Norlin Library.